 Carl G. Jung

-Rowan berries garlanded the trees, glittering with frost in the morning light.
-As a bird warbled its melodious song out over the taiga.
-The sun warming the snow dusted trees, whose branches shivered as a herd of reindeer moved beneath.
+Rowan berries garlanded the trees, glittering with frost, in the morning light, as a bird warbled its melodious song, out over the taiga.
+The sun warmed the snow-dusted trees, whose branches shivered, as a herd of reindeer moved beneath.
 A young man, Nya Nganas, trailed them through a forest of silver birch.
-Paper white bark fluttering in the breeze.
+Paper-white bark fluttered in the breeze.
 Snow tumbled down from the leaden sky, as he felt the mountains behind his back.

-Mist curled and rose in between the slender trees.
-Growing denser until he lost his bearings.
+Mist curled and rose, in between the slender trees, growing denser, until he lost his bearings.
 Water rushed and filled his ears.
-As glancing down he saw a river beneath his feet.
+Glancing down, he saw a river beneath his feet.
 He tried to jump across, but slipped on the wet rocks, and fell into the icy depths.
-Deeper and deeper he fell.
-Water gushing over him until he fell onto hard ground.
+Deeper and deeper, he fell, water gushing over him, until he landed on hard ground.

-He lay upon the grassy bank for a while, watching slithers of amber fade into the sky.
-Until he stood and looked around him.
+He lay upon the grassy bank for a while, watching slithers of amber fade into the sky.Then, he stood, and looked around him.
 He did not recognise where he was.
 It felt strange to him.
 Grass plains stretched to the four corners.
-A light speckling of hoar frost glittering all around.
-The still air punctured by the tinkling of bells.
+A light-speckling of hoar frost glittering all around.
+The still air was punctured by the tinkling of bells.

-Turning he saw a young girl.
-A red scarf tied around her waist.
-Riding past on a reindeer whose antlers were flecked with gold, and hung with tiny silver bells.
+Turning, he saw a young girl.
+A red scarf was tied around her waist.
+She was riding past on a reindeer, whose antlers were flecked with gold, and hung with tiny, silver bells.
 Nya called to her, but she did not reply, and he ran after her.

 “Wait!”
-He shouted as he drew level with her, and touched her on the shoulder.
+He shouted, as he drew level with her, and touched her on the shoulder.

 “A sickness has pierced my shoulder!”
-She cried out as the reindeer ran on beside a frozen lake.
-The land surging like an ice bound sea all around.
-Nya ran on, confused, for she looked like any girl he had ever seen, but it seemed she could not hear or see him.
-As he ran, he noticed how unusual the reindeers fur was, toffee, copper and gold, rippling like the sun on the hillside.
-Up ahead he saw five tents huddled in the shadow of the mountain, a thin curling of black smoke rising into the sky where stars were beginning to flicker.
+She cried out, as the reindeer ran on, beside a frozen lake.
+The land was surging, like an ice-bound sea all around.
+Nya ran on, confused, for she looked like any girl he had ever seen, but it seemed that she could not hear or see him.
+As he ran, he noticed how unusual the reindeer’s fur was: toffee, copper and gold, rippling like the sun on the hillside.
+Up ahead, he saw five tents, huddled in the shadow of the mountain, a thin curling of black smoke, rising into the sky, where stars were beginning to flicker.

-Following her into the tent, he saw the worried faces in the firelight as they gathered around her.
-The smell of burning wood and sweet sedge filling his lungs.
+Following her into the tent, he saw the worried faces in the firelight, as they gathered around her.
+The smell of burning wood and sweet sedge filled his lungs.

-“A sickness spirit touched my shoulder.”
+“A sickness-spirit touched my shoulder.”
 She said weakly, sinking to her knees.
-They laid her down beside the fire.
-Covering her with furs and skins as her father called for the shaman.
+They laid her down, beside the fire, covering her with furs and skins, as her father called for the shaman.
 Nya crouched in the corner, behind the birch pole, as the fire began to rage and hiss.

 “Why is the fire so consumed with anger?”
-He heard someone ask, as it licked the air and sent a cloud of black smoke through the aperture overhead.
+He heard someone ask, as it licked the air, and sent a cloud of black smoke through the aperture overhead.

-The shaman entered the tent, his skin craggy and carved by the years.
-He lay his iron tipped staff down, the feathers rustling, and the bells chiming out into the tent.
-When he was finished, he turned to them and said: “Three days and she will be cured.”
+The shaman entered the tent, his skin craggy, and carved by the years.
+He lay his iron-tipped staff down, the feathers rustling, and the bells chiming out into the tent.
+When he was finished, he turned to them and said: “Three days, and she will be cured.”

-The wind stirred the crimson flames of the fire as they held vigil for her.
-While overhead, the sky remained bone white.
-The herb and grass taiga, still.
+The wind stirred the crimson flames of the fire, as they held vigil for her. meanwhile, overhead, the sky remained bone white, the herb and grass taiga, was still.

-Three days passed this way, but still she lay beside the fire, her eyes closed, and her skin tinged with blue
+Three days passed this way, but still she lay beside the fire, her eyes closed, and her skin tinged with blue.